smbkr/creature-collector/README.md

 I put the function to deremine which creatures are near the collector into the world module, as it feels like this is where it belongs, as the world "owns" the creatures and collectors.
 The code to detemine if a creature is within range lives in `location.ts`.
 This is probably not strictly necessary as it's only a few lines, but for the purposes of the demo I've moved it there to demonstrate separation of concerns.

+TODO: A Collector can catch a random nearby Creature and add them to his/her collection.
+Write code to allow this.

 ### 3 - Multi-player

 There are probably multiple technical and product decisions we could make to address the questions posed here, but let's answer things in the order they're asked: